How to Wire a Switched GFCI Outlet: A Step-by-Step Guide

 Common Issues and Troubleshooting GFCI Trips

-Even with a perfect installation, issues can arise.
+Even with a proper installation, issues can arise.
 Effective troubleshooting GFCI trips requires a systematic approach.
 Here are key considerations:

-- Line/Load Reversal: The most common installation error is reversing the line and load connections.
-If power is connected to the LOAD terminals, the GFCI will not reset or provide power.
+- Line/Load Reversal: The most common installation error is connecting supply to the LOAD terminals instead of LINE.
+If power is on the LOAD terminals, the GFCI will not reset or provide power.

 - Downstream Ground Fault: If you are using the LOAD terminals, a ground fault in any connected appliance or downstream receptacle will cause the GFCI to trip.

-- Shared Neutral: GFCIs cannot be used on multi-wire branch circuits (MWBCs) with a shared neutral unless using a 2-pole GFCI breaker.
-A standard GFCI receptacle will trip due to the neutral current imbalance.
+- Shared Neutral: GFCIs cannot be used on multi-wire branch circuits (MWBCs) with a shared neutral unless the device or breaker is designed to monitor all ungrounded conductors simultaneously (for example a 2-pole GFCI breaker).
+A standard single‑receptacle GFCI will trip because of neutral imbalance on an MWBC.

 - Device Failure: GFCIs have a limited lifespan and can fail internally.
 If the device won’t reset and you’ve confirmed correct wiring and no downstream faults, the GFCI itself may need replacement.